yihui/yihui.org/content/tinytex/_index.md

   "https://github.com/yihui/tinytex/raw/master/tools/install-unx.sh" | sh
 ```

 For Windows users, save the batch file [install-windows.bat](https://github.com/yihui/tinytex/raw/master/tools/install-windows.bat) (open this link and press `Ctrl + S`), and double click it.^[You anti-virus software might warn against certain `*.dll` files, and you may want to trust these files.
 However, I'm not a Windows expert, so I'll leave the decision to yourself.]
+There might be an error dialog or two about `luatex.dll` during the installation ([like this](https://db.yihui.name/images/install-tl-win-lua.png)), but that does not seem to hurt, and I just clicked "OK".
 The installation directory is `%APPDATA%/TinyTeX`, where `APPDATA` is an environment variable that typically points to the path `C:\Users\Your Name\AppData\Roaming`.^[Click the Start menu, Run, type `cmd` to open a command window, and type `echo %APPDATA%` to figure out the actual path if you are curious.]

 To uninstall TinyTeX, simply delete the folder from your file manager/browser, or use command line: